 Dogs cost a lot of money.
 If you are buying a pedigree dog like we did (sadly unable to rescue at the time) then that’s a bit chunk of money to start with.
-Then there’s accessories like food and water bowls, crates, bedding, food etc. Then, of course, there are fees such as vaccinations, vet check ups, worming tablets and a whole host of other things.
+Then there’s accessories like food and water bowls, a crate, a large comfortable bed for them to sleep on, a selection of toys, etc. Then, of course, there are fees such as vaccinations, vet check ups, worming tablets and a whole host of other things.

 All of this is before you think about buying food and what you’re going to feed your dog.
 Good, nutritious dog food doesn’t come cheap and this can help keep things like your dog’s coat healthy, among other things.
 For example, a puppy will need a very different diet compared to a more mature dog who might need something like a raw food diet.
 There are obviously varying costs involved when it comes to food as well.

 Training a dog takes a lot of time and effort.
 It’s not something we got right unfortunately.
 At the time, John and I both worked and while we tried to put in as much time training Jackson as possible, it just wasn’t enough.
 We started off with puppy training classes but as a non-driving family, we were unable to carry on with this as there wasn’t anything local.
 Training a dog from a puppy can be very hard and very time consuming, including costs if you choose to go down a professional class route.
 Training a dog from a puppy can be very hard and very time consuming, including costs if you choose to go down a professional class route.